Cigar2/Agar.io-Protocol/README.md

 # Agar.io-Protocol
+Agar.io protocol documentation (4-18) without integrity checks

+### Things to note
-It only uses little endian btw
+- All protocols only use little endian